© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 15 PER CENT DISCOUNT ON FIRST SATRA TEST — please click here.

 Please click here for information on SATRA's furniture testing services.
-SATRA can provide help, advice and consultancy for most bed testing and complaint issues – email furniture@satra.com to discuss how we can help your company.
+SATRA can provide help, advice and consultancy for most bed testing and complaint issues – email furniture@satra.com to discuss how we can assist your company.